Japanese cruiser Takao (1930): Early operations

 Takao was laid down at the Yokosuka Naval Arsenal on 28 April 1927, launched and named on 12 May 1930, and was commissioned into the Imperial Japanese Navy on 31 May 1932.
 Although the first ship in her class to be laid down, Atago was actually completed two months earlier.

 All of the Takao class were assigned to the Yokosuka Naval District, forming Sentai-4 of the IJN 2nd Fleet, and trained as a unit during the 1930s.
-She was captained by Captain Chūichi Nagumo from November 1933 – 1934, Captain Eiji Gotō from November 1934 – 1935, Captain Takeo Takagi from December 1936 – 1937 and Captain Tadashige Daigo from December 1937 – 1938.
+She was captained by Captain Chūichi Nagumo from November 1933 to 1934, Captain Eiji Gotō from November 1934 to 1935, Captain Takeo Takagi from December 1936 to 1937 and Captain Tadashige Daigo from December 1937 to 1938.
 During this time, issues with their stability and seaworthiness due to the top-heavy design became evident.
 Takao and Atago were rebuilt at the Yokosuka Naval Arsenal between 1938 and 1939, resulting in an improved design: the size of the bridge was reduced, the main mast was relocated aft, and hull bulges were added to improve stability.
 Maya and Chōkai were not modified as extensively, and can be considered mistakenly as a separate class.
 After rebuilding was completed, Takao and Atago patrolled off the coast of China in 1940 and early 1941.